 Police: 2 die in small plane crash near Indianapolis

 MOUNT COMFORT, Ind.
-(AP) — Indiana State Police say two people have died in a small plane crash near Indianapolis.
+(AP) — Indiana State Police say a small plane has crashed near Indianapolis, killing two people.

 Sgt.
-John Perrine says the crash occurred shortly before 1 p.m. near Indianapolis Regional Airport, about 15 miles east of the city.
-He says the plane crashed shortly after takeoff, and the two people who were aboard both died.
+John Perrine says the crash happened shortly before 1 p.m. near Indianapolis Regional Airport, about 15 miles (24 kilometers) east of the city.
+He says the plane crashed shortly after taking off, and the two people who were on board died.
 Their names haven't been released.

 Cory says FAA investigators were traveling to the site, and the National Transportation Safety Board has been notified.